TrueBlocks/trueblocks-core/docs/content/docs/chifra/chaindata.md

   chifra logs [flags] <tx_id> [tx_id...]

 Arguments:
-  transactions - a space-separated list of one or more transaction identifiers (required)
+  transactions - a space-separated list of one or more transaction identifiers

 Flags:
-  -t, --topic strings    filter by one or more log topics (not implemented) -s, --source strings   export only if the given address emitted the event (not implemented) -a, --articulate       articulate the retrieved data if ABIs can be found
+  -a, --articulate   articulate the retrieved data if ABIs can be found

 Global Flags:
   -x, --fmt string   export format, one of [none|json*|txt|csv|api]